Grass Forms for Native Land

 Branching Form, National Gallery London

 Light installation which responded to the two paintings in the Octagonal gallery, by Claude and JMW Turner.
 Each depicts the rise of Empires of classical age and by extension their fall.
-This resonated with Dalton's recent drawings of the Euston Trees which were cut down to make way for a train station.
-The projected linear drawings distort over the Neo classical architecture of the gallery becoming like cracks in the masonry.
+The projected linear drawings distort over the neo classical architecture of the gallery becoming like cracks in the masonry.

 Light Drawings